Mustafa Agha

-عبدله صالح; born June 6, 1963), a Syrian of British citizenship, is a sports journalist for the Middle East Broadcasting Center in Dubai, United Arab Emirates.
+عبدله صالح; born June 6, 1963) is a British-Syrian sports journalist for the Middle East Broadcasting Center in Dubai, United Arab Emirates.
 He is best known for his Arabic language programs about soccer and Arab and world sports, and he is one of the foremost authorities on sports in the Middle East.

 Personal life

 Mustafa Agha was born on June 6, 1963, in Yarmouk, Damascus, Syria.
 At an early age, he was interested in sports, and at 15, he created his own sports magazine in the English language.
 He studied English at Damascus University.
 He went to the United Kingdom to complete his master's degree and there he obtained British citizenship.
 He first married Salma Almasry.
 Later he married Mai Al Khatib, who is a television news presenter on Dubai TV channel.
 The latter couple has two children, Karam and Natalie.

 Career

 Agha started his career in journalism in 1981 as a writer.
 Early in his career, he worked for the Syrian newspaper Alitihad and several TV channels.
 While in the United Kingdom for his graduate studies, he started working for MBC.
 He began announcing soccer games for the network, and he became well known for his work on the TV show "Asdda Kas Alallam" (Translated: "World Cup Reverberation").
 In 1996, he hosted sports programming for radio, called "Road to World Cup," and on television, called "Makha Al Ryadah" (Translated: "Sports Club"), both of which increased his popularity across the Middle East through these programs.
 Later, Agha hosted a TV show called Sada Al Mlaeb (Translated: "Playground Reverberation") that was broadcast on MBC 1 (Middle East and North Africa).
 He currently holds the title of Head of MBC Sports.